 An overview of taxonomy, legislation, regulations, and standards for automated mobility

-I have been working on autonomous vehicles and driver assistance systems for 23 years.
-During this time, I have had many touchpoints with legal and regulatory aspects as well as with functional safety and the respective certification.
+I have been working on autonomous vehicles and driver assistance systems for over24 years.
+During this time, I have had many touch points with legal and regulatory aspects as well as with functional safety and the respective certification.
 I helped write the SAE levels of automated driving, and I cover many aspects in the class I am teaching at Stanford University.
 Discussion and publication often do not address these topics holistically.
 This post is an attempt to summarize all aspects in one article.
 Comments, additions, suggestions are welcome.
 Contact email@example.com.
 Thanks.

 Why are legislation, standards, and taxonomy for vehicle automation needed or at least useful in the first place?
 Well, obviously, for the same reasons that apply to other technology fields as well: